A Collection of Articles on Ukrainian Easter Eggs

 about this book

-“The Story of Pysanka.
-A Collection of Articles on Ukrainian Easter Eggs.”
 What do Egyptian Kneph and Ptah, Māori Tangaroa and Finnish Ilmatar have in common?
-Why are cross, meander and swastika associated with some cultures’ Easter egg?
-What is the difference between two most popular types of Ukrainian Easter egg, pysanka and krashanka?
+Why are cross, meander and swastika associated with Easter eggs in some cultures?
+What is the difference between the two most popular types of Ukrainian Easter egg, pysanka and krashanka?
 What message could one pass with a pysanka?
-Can pysanka protect your family and ward off evil powers?
+Can a pysanka protect your family and ward off evil powers?
 Answers to these and some other questions can be found in this book.